joearms/old.blog/_posts/2013-05-31-a-week-with-elixir.md

 The wrong stuff is a bitch.
 You boobed, but you are forgiven if the good stuff outweighs the bad.
-This is the stuff you want to remove later, but you can't because of backwards compatibility and some nitwit has written a zillion lines of code using the all the bad stuff.
+This is the stuff you want to remove later, but you can't because of backwards compatibility and some nitwit has written a zillion lines of code using all the bad stuff.

 The difficult to understand stuff is a real bummer.
-You have to explain it over and over again until you're sick, and some people never get it, you have to write hundred of mails and thousands of words explaining over and over again why this stuff means and why it so.
+You have to explain it over and over again until you're sick, and some people never get it, you have to write hundred of mails and thousands of words explaining over and over again why this stuff means and why it is so.
 For a language designer, or author, this is a pain in the bottom.

-I'm going mention a few things that I think fall into these three categories.
+I'm going to mention a few things that I think fall into these three categories.

 Before I start I'll just say that Elixir has got a heck of lot of